Premature superventricular contraction

-Premature superventricular contraction (PSC) refer to premature contractions originating from the ventricles, the lower heart chambers.
+Premature superventricular contraction (PSC) refers to premature contractions originating from the ventricles, the lower heart chambers.
 They are called “premature” because they occur before the regular heartbeat.

 This causes the sensation of the heart skipping a beat.
 What really happens is that the heart makes an extra beat sooner than normal, followed by a pause, and then a stronger than normal beat.
 Many people occasionally have these premature contractions, which are not unusual in children and teenagers.